Commissioning

 The definition of these is going to dictate priorities within construction (mechanical completion), in what sequence commissioning will be executed, how procedures are written and how everything will be logically linked in the schedule.

-Integrated Completion Database
+Preparation of Integrated Completion Database and dedicated ITR’s

-Throughout project execution, all Vendor key acceptance documents (including Inspection Release certificates, FAT’s, EFAT’s and integration tests), ITR’s relevant to construction quality control activities and commissioning and MC/RFSU certificates need to be uploaded into an Integrated Completion Database, for reporting and progress control purposes.
+Throughout project execution, all vendor key acceptance documents (including inspection release certificates, FAT’s, EFAT’s and integration tests), ITR’s relevant to construction quality control activities and commissioning and MC/RFSU certificates need to be uploaded into an integrated completion database, for reporting and progress control purposes.

 To regularly monitor and control the work as the work progresses, a set of KPI’s must be established.